Combining experience & creativity

 Michael Perillo is the founder of Dynamic Energy.
 Michael leverages an accounting background along with his corporate and energy experience to assist clients in developing projects that maximize value through efficient ownership, financing, and utilization of federal, state and utility incentives.

-Prior to founding Dynamic Energy, Michael provided financial advisory and valuation services to companies throughout the Mid-Atlantic region and participated in various merger and acquisitions, public debt offerings and initial public offerings.
+Prior to founding Dynamic Energy, Michael provided financial advisory and valuation services to companies throughout the Mid-Atlantic region and participated in various mergers and acquisitions, public debt offerings and initial public offerings.
 Formerly a manager at PricewaterhouseCoopers and Deloitte & Touche, he has served clients ranging from privately held businesses to publicly-traded multinational corporations.

-Michael is a Certified Public Accountant and a Certified Valuation Analyst.
+Michael is a former Certified Public Accountant and a Certified Valuation Analyst.
 He received his M.B.A. from the University of Maryland’s Robert H. Smith School of Business and B.S. in Accountancy from Villanova University.

 Brett Thibodeau is responsible for the operations of Dynamic Energy including business and corporate development, planning, and general business processes.
 With extensive experience in distributed generation, Brett’s operational, financial and development background provides clients significant, experience-based counsel on project structuring and execution.